impstation/hosting-config-example/README.md

 The ssh keys for meda, ghoul, and I (imcb) are in `.ssh/authorized keys` to allow us to connect.

 The root directory has the following scripts:
-- `backup-config.sh` - (OLD - I realised you can just use symlinks) Copy appsettings.yml et cetera from various services into `/etc/ss14` to be staged by etckeeper
 - `backup-postgres.sh` - Use pg_dump to export data excluding logs into `backup/postgres`.
 Called by a systemd timer
 - `backup-sqlite.sh` - Old script to use sqlite3 to copy data into `backup/server`
 - `cdn-update.sh` - Build the game in `src/` and send it to Robust.Cdn with curl.
 Local alternative to "publish" GitHub action